Faroese chain dance

 The Faroese chain dance (Føroyskur dansur, Kædedans) is the national circle dance of the Faroe Islands, accompanied by kvæði, the Faroese ballads.

-The dance is a typical mediaeval ring dance.
+The dance is a typical Medieval dance.
 The dance is danced traditionally in a circle, but when there are many dancers, they usually let it swing around in various wobbles within the circle.

 Dance rules

 When dancing there are a few rules.
 One is that your right hand must overlap the left hand of the one next to you while moving your feet two paces to the left and one pace back.
 The "skipari" is the one who sings and must know all the verses, while the people who are dancing with him in the circle join in at the chorus.

 The following description is by V. U. Hammershaimb, Færøsk Anthologi, 1891:

 The storyline of the ballad is attended by everybody with great interest, and if something especially pleasant or moving occurs, it can be seen in the look and movement of the dancers – when the rage of the battle is described, the hands are clenched together, and when victory is in hand, the dancers make cheering movements.

 The dance in itself only consists in holding each other's hands, while the dancers form a circle.
 When more and more dancers join the dance ring, the circle starts to bend and forms a new one within itself, and if the number of dancers is high enough and the space in the room allows it, a new one will form within that, too – but of course still in one unbroken circle or chain.
 This means every dancer must follow these curves of the chain, and soon is in the outer circle, then in the middle of the chain.
 The dancers thereby pass each other face-to-face twice in each round.